 Margaret Hamilton Sipe DNP, RN, NEA-BC, FAONL

-Margie Sipe is Director of the Doctor of Nursing Practice program and Assistant Professor in the School of Nursing at MGH Institute of Health Professions.
+Margie Sipe is Assistant Dean in Leadership Programs in the School of Nursing and Assistant Professor in the School of Nursing at MGH Institute of Health Professions.
 She first joined the IHP faculty in 2012 as a term lecturer in informatics in the Doctor of Nursing Practice (DNP) program.
 Her career trajectory has spanned nursing education, nursing leadership practice, and consultation.
 She was Chair of the first-level nursing program at the original MGH SON diploma program prior to its transition into the Institute; she assumed the role of program director for the DNP program in 2017.

 Dr. Sipe is certified as a nursing executive-advanced (NEA-BC) by ANCC.
 She has provided leadership in several clinical practice roles at local institutions.
 She has also served as the performance improvement consultant for the MA- Hospital Engagement Network (HEN) project for the state of MA through the Massachusetts Health and Hospital Association’s, AHA-HRET group, working with national and state hospital leaders to improve outcomes on defined metrics.